Treadmill Workouts

 I recommend workouts based on effort level and set intervals in time segments (the clock is accurate) rather than distance (which is an estimate).
 The top priority should be a focus on effort!

 These workouts can be appropriate for runners of any level, provided the focus is on effort.
-I use this handy guide from the CSCS for all the workouts.

 Workout 1: Ladder Down

+This is a segmented run workout that targets some foundational training concepts: Pace variety, Progression, and Perceived Effort.
 Start out at a very comfortable pace appropriate for 5 minutes straight.
 This would be an E4 according to the chart: Easy (could do this all day).
 Then take a 1minute walk (or very slow jog) as recovery.
 This would be an E3 very easy according to the chart.
 Then proceed to the 4 minute segment at an E5, moderate effort.

 Increase the effort and pace in each segment.
 In between each segment, walk (or very slow jog) for 1 minute recovery.